Policy Updates

 US$ amounts are cited directly from sources; in the absence of an official conversion, they are calculated using the previous week's average of the US Federal Reserve's daily exchange rates.

 Be the first to know.
-Get our expert analyses directly in your inbox.
+Get the latest in development news, right in your inbox.

 Enter your email